Taliban call for foreign help after deadly Afghanistan earthquake. Here’s what we know

 The region was hit by at least five aftershocks, the strongest measuring 5.2-magnitude in the hours after the initial quake, according to USGS.

-This is the third major quake since 2021 to hit Afghanistan, which faces a litany of man-made and natural disasters, including poverty, conflict, and drought.
+This is the third major quake to hit since 2021 in Afghanistan, which faces a litany of man-made and natural disasters, including poverty, conflict, drought, and the forced return of millions of refugees by neighbors Pakistan and Iran.

+Powerful earthquakes in 2022 and 2023 killed more than 3,000 people in Afghanistan’s Paktika and Herat provinces, by some estimates.

 How many people were affected?